Vlasta Děkanová: Competitive career

-Domestic, International, Intercontinental, and World Championship finishes
+Domestic, international, intercontinental and World Championship finishes

-This photograph that would prove quite prophetic, from a 1932 issue of Czechoslovakian journal "Věstník Sokolský", showcases 3 of their gymnasts, all of whom either had already become or would become World All-Around Champions in the sport.
-Alois Hudec, right, had already accomplished this in 1931; Dekanova, center, would also in both 1934 and 1938; and Jan Gajdoš, left, in 1938.
+This photograph that would prove quite prophetic, from a 1932 issue of Czechoslovak journal "Věstník Sokolský", showcases 3 of their gymnasts, all of whom either had already become or would become World All-Around Champions in the sport.
+Alois Hudec, right, had already accomplished this in 1931; Děkanová, center, would also in both 1934 and 1938; and Jan Gajdoš, left, in 1938.
 The caption reads "Our Best" (translated from Czech).

 Děkanová figures into the competitive sporting record at least as far back as 1930.
-At a domestic Czechoslovakian competition in Spring or early Summer that year which served as a qualification for the upcoming championships of the Slavic Falconry Association in Belgrade, Děkanová qualified among the top 3 competitors that her country eventually sent.
+At a domestic Czechoslovak competition in Spring or early Summer that year which served as a qualification for the upcoming championships of the Slavic Falconry Association in Belgrade, Děkanová qualified among the top three competitors that her country eventually sent.
 The other two competitors were Marie Lorencova and Vlasta Jarúskova.
-At that competition in Belgrade, which was also important because, for the men, it served as a preliminary and qualifier for the upcoming 1930 World Championships in Luxembourg, competing against her two Czechoslovakian teammates, as well as 3 Polish and 6 Yugoslavian competitors, Děkanová finished 2nd, having achieved 83.39% of the maximum score.
+At that competition in Belgrade, which was also important because, for the men, it served as a preliminary and qualifier for the upcoming 1930 World Championships in Luxembourg, competing against her two Czechoslovak teammates, as well as three Polish and six Yugoslav competitors, Děkanová finished 2nd, having achieved 83.39% of the maximum score.
 Finishing at the top of the standings was her teammate Lorencova with 88.93% of the maximum score, and just below her, her other teammate Jarúskova with 82.64%.
 The highest-finishing non-Czech was 4th place Vera Kovač of Yugoslavia with 67.70%, and the highest-finishing Polish competitor was 6th place Stefanija Gawalkiewnezowna with 63.03%.

 At other domestic competitions that served as qualifiers to other international events, including a lead-in to the 1936 Berlin Olympics, Děkanová secured first-place position.
 In a competition, on 16 June 1935 in the “Tyrs Dom” (a venue dedicated to Sokol founder Miroslav Tyrš), out of a field of 33 competitors, Děkanová, with 46.7 points (out of a maximum possible of 50) placed first ahead of a number of other individuals in the top 10, here, who would be World Championship or Olympic teammates of hers: 2nd place Vlasta Foltová (1934 Worlds and 1936 Olympics) with 45.8 points, 3rd place Jaroslava Bajerová (1934 Worlds and 1936 Olympics) with 44.6 points, 5th place Milena Šebková (1934 Worlds) with 43.2 points, 6th place perennial teammate and top competitor of Děkanová Zdeňka Veřmiřovská (1934 Worlds, 1936 Olympics, 1938 Worlds, 1948 Olympics) with 42.9 points, 7th place Božena Dobešová (1936 Olympics, 1938 Worlds) with 42.8 points, 8th place Anna Hřebřinová (1934 Worlds, 1936 Olympics) with 42.5 points, and 9th place Marie Větrovská (1936 Olympics) with 42.3 points.
-Another supporting piece of information suggesting Děkanová's consistent excellence is that at a Czechoslovakian selection competition held on 15 May 1938, just weeks before the 1938 Worlds held on June 30 and July 1, Děkanová placed 1st among all 19 individuals.
+Another supporting piece of information suggesting Děkanová's consistent excellence is that at a Czechoslovak selection competition held on 15 May 1938, just weeks before the 1938 Worlds held on 30 June and 1 July, Děkanová placed 1st among all 19 individuals.